Kernel Estimates as General Concept for the Measuring of Pedestrian Density: Conclusions

-Finally, the further research would extend the presented work by the analysis of pedestrian surroundings, i.e. the study of the area affecting the pedestrian behaviour assuming the density distribution is already known.
-Besides, the set of methods estimating density analysed in this paper is not final -- authors would seek for other techniques and extend the study both in width and depth.
+Finally, further research will extend the presented work by analysing pedestrian surroundings, i.e., the study of the area affecting pedestrian behaviour, assuming the density distribution is already known.
+The other area under investigation focuses on minimum distance estimates.
+Recent experiences with the pandemic situation increased the priority of social distancing, thus, studying minimum distance in detail is worthwhile.
+Furthermore, kernels with dynamically changing parameters can be studied in the future.